0845 223 4424 or 020 7089 6221

 Click here to find out more about volunteering.

 The Helpline was launched in July 2004.
-This essential service has received over 15,000 calls (June 2011) from patients, professionals and the general public.
-Staffed by our Head of Patient Support, Samantha May, Patient Support Officer, Colin Sim and a team of trained volunteers, (all of whom are patients) we have received excellent feedback from callers.
+This essential service has received over 26,000 calls from patients, professionals and the general public as at March 2014.
+Staffed by our Head of Patient Support, Samantha May, our Patient Support Officer, Colin Sim and a team of trained volunteers (all of whom are patients), we have received excellent feedback from callers.

 Here are some of the comments made about the service: